CameronBodine/PINGMapper/docs/FileStructure.md

 | Source Device Model ID DI | < SourceDeviceModelIdDI=1001 > |

-## 3) SON File Structure
+## 4) IDX & SON File Structure
-A SON file contains every sonar ping for a specific sonar channel.
+A `SON` file contains every sonar ping for a specific sonar channel while the `IDX` file stores the byte offset and time ellapsed for each sonar ping.
+The `IDX` file allows quick navigation to locate pings in the `SON` file but can become corrupt due to power failure during the survey.
+Decoding the `SON` file without the `IDX` file requires additional information, outlined in the sections below.

 File names correspond to the following sonar channels:

 | File Name | Description                 | Frequency         |
 | --------- | --------------------------- | ----------------- |